Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Propagation

-In Contrast, **propagation** happens anytime untrusted data is transferred to another *object*.
-When propagation happens in a running program, that generates a *propagation event*.
-How propagation is actually modeled in Contrast is defined by the *propagation rules* within the *rules* in use by your *engine*.
+In Contrast, **propagation** happens anytime untrusted data is transferred to another **object**.
+When propagation happens in a running program, that generates a **propagation event**.
+The **propagation rules** within the *rules* in use by your *engine* determine how propagation is modeled in Contrast.

 ---

 ## Propagation Event

-A **propagation event** is generated when a *propagation* condition is met in a running program as defined by a *propagation rule*.
-When the conditions of the *rule* are met, a *propagation event* is generated that tracks the tainted data and *trace* information from the source object to the destination object.
-The destination object is considered *tracked*.
+A **propagation event** is generated when a **propagation** condition is met in a running program as defined by a **propagation rule**.
+When the conditions of the **rule** are met, a propagation event is generated that tracks the tainted data and **trace** information from the source object to the destination object.
+The destination object is considered **tracked**.

 ---

 ## Propagation Rule

-To model how *propagation* actually works in a running application, we write **propagation rules**.
-These rules identify the methods that cause *propagation* and how the *propagation* passes from one object to another.
-When we model how a method might cause *propagation*, we consider the *source* and the destination.
-These may be any combination of an *object*, the parameters to a method, and the result of the method.
-For example, the ```StringBuffer.append()``` method propagates untrusted data from the first parameter to the *object* (the ```StringBuffer```).
-This is a **P2O Propagation** in Contrast terms.
-Similarly, the ```toString()``` method on a tracked *object* causes the untrusted data to propagate from the *object* to the method result (the String returned by ```toString()```).
-In Contrast this is an **O2R Propagation**.
-Again, any combination is possible, including untrusted data propagating from one source to many destinations, or even many destinations to a single source.
+To model how **propagation** actually works in a running application, Contrast uses **propagation rules**.
+The rules identify the methods that cause propagation and how the propagation passes from one object to another.
+When Contrast models how a method might cause propagation, Contrast considers the **source** and the destination.
+These may be any combination of an **object**, the parameters to a method, and the result of the method as well as untrusted data propagating from one source to many destinations, or many destinations to a single source.

+> Example:
+ * The `StringBuffer.append()` method propagates untrusted data from the first parameter to the object (the `StringBuffer`).
+Contrast calls this a **P2O Propagation**.
+ * The `toString()` method on a tracked object causes the untrusted data to propagate from the object to the method result (the string returned by `toString()`).
+Contrast calls this an **O2R Propagation**.

 ---

 ## Propagator

-A **propagator** is a method that accepts tainted input and stores or produces tainted output.
-Propagators and their propagation behavior are identified and defined by *propagation rules*.
+A propagator is a method that accepts tainted input and stores or produces tainted output.
+Propagators and their propagation behavior are identified and defined by **propagation rules**.

 ---

 ## Rule

-A **rule** defines a pattern for the *engine* to look for while monitoring a running application.
+A rule defines a pattern for the **engine** to look for while monitoring a running application.
 If the pattern is matched, the *engine* generates a *trace* to send to the *TeamServer*.
 Each pattern consists of a series of methods ending in a *trigger*.
 Each of these methods can also be required.
 If these methods are detected, the pattern does not match.

 ---